drbild/xtt-cpp/README.md

 ### Example Programs
-If the `-DBUILD_EXAMPLES=ON` CMake option is used during building, example client and server executables will be built and placed in the `${CMAKE_BINARY_DIR}/bin` directory.
+If the `-DBUILD_EXAMPLES=ON` CMake option is used during building, an example server executable will be built and placed in the `${CMAKE_BINARY_DIR}/bin` directory.
 Example configuration data is also provided in the `examples/data` directory.